Module convenors: TBC

 A substantial amount of library and archival research in Renaissance Studies depends on being able to read books and documents from the period, often written in ways that are hard to make sense of by a modern reader.
 This course aims to provide the tools necessary to read and accurately transcribe manuscript and printed sources (in Italian) from the late medieval period to the seventeenth century.
 Since these are written in various kinds of scripts (Gothic, humanistic, etc.), some time will be spent examining each of these.
 The course starts from printed materials, which are somewhat easier to navigate and usually contain fewer abbreviations, and works its way back toward manuscripts.

 Although the course will inevitably include references to book history and production as a context, the focus will be on deciphering and transcribing various kinds of hands (or, in the case of print, fonts).
 A solid grasp of Italian (at least intermediate level) is required.
-The course will largely rely on homework transcription exercises, to be discussed in class along with other texts.
+The course is directed at postgraduate students, but it is also open to researchers who wish to develop their facility with original Italian sources.
+The course – which is open to both Warwick and external participants – will largely rely on homework transcription exercises, to be discussed in class along with other texts.
 The module will culminate in an informal test.